WowSuchRicky/Github-Auto-Issue-Creator/README.md

 1. Download pip (https://raw.githubusercontent.com/pypa/pip/master/contrib/get-pip.py) and run it (python get-pip.py)

-2. Run C:\Python27\Scripts\pip.exe install requests
+2. Run "C:\Python27\Scripts\pip.exe install requests"

 3. It should now work fine!
 Feel free to proceed to the rest of the instructions.